abbyazari/data_vis_statistics_geosciences/FAQ/FAQ.md

 <details>
  <summary>
-  Regular Expression Testing and Writing
+  Regular expression testing and writing
  </summary>

 - A useful tester and explanation can be found at https://regex101.com/.
 </details>